Dynamic enhancement of conductance in fractional quantum Hall constriction: Wave packet dynamics:

 \section{Wave packet dynamics:}

-In this section, we take the complementary approach by studying the spatio-temporal evolution of an electron wave packet being injected at a point $x>L$ along the incoming QH edge.
-The injected wave packet is considered to have a Gaussian distribution: $\rho_{iI}(x)= \text{exp}(-(x-b)^2/2\sigma^2)$ where `$b$' denotes the center of the injection point and `$\sigma$' is the width of the injected wave packet.
+In this section, we take the complementary approach by studying the spatio-temporal evolution of an electron wave packet being injected at $x>L$ along the incoming QH edge.
+The injected wave packet is considered to have a Gaussian distribution: $\rho_{iI}(x)= \text{exp}(-(x-b)^2/2\sigma^2)/(\sigma\sqrt{2\pi })$, with a width of `$\sigma$' and `$b$' denoting the centre of the injection point.
 If the width of a single electron pulse is small compared to the length of the interacting region, i.e., $\sigma < L$, the electron wave packet fractionalizes into multiple pulses along the outgoing QH edges.

-Interestingly, in the presence of intralayer interaction alone ($\beta = \gamma =0$), no hole or negative pulse is reflected at the $x=L$ boundary in the transmitted edge channel (see fig.~\ref{wavepacket}(a)).
-However, in the presence of interlayer interaction ($\beta,\gamma \neq 0$), both the transmitted and reflected edge channels acquire fractionalized negative pulses in response to a positive incoming pulse (see fig.~\ref{wavepacket}(b)).
-These fractionalized negative pulses in the transmitted edge channel can be considered as a signature of the presence of interlayer interaction in the system in the chiral time-resolved wave-packet measurement.
-In the long time limit, the density integral over the transmitted or reflected edge channel reduces to its DC value of the scattering matrix at $x=0$, as expected, which adds up to one, confirming current conservation.}
+Interestingly, in the presence of only intraedge point-like interaction ($\beta = \gamma =0$), no hole or negative pulse is reflected at the $x=L$ boundary in the transmitted edge channel (see fig.~\ref{fig:pointwavepacket}(a)).
+However, in the presence of interedge point-like interaction ($\beta,\gamma \neq 0$), both the transmitted and reflected edge channels acquire fractionalized negative pulses in response to a positive incoming pulse (see fig.~\ref{fig:pointwavepacket}(b)).
+These fractionalized negative pulses in the transmitted edge channel can be considered as a signature of the presence of interedge interaction in the system in the chiral time-resolved wave-packet measurement.
+In the long time limit, the density integral over the transmitted or reflected edge channel reduces to its DC value of the scattering matrix at $x=0$, as expected, which adds up to one, confirming current conservation.

+The wave packet dynamics in the presence of intraedge (see fig.~\ref{fig:longwavepacket}(a)) along with interedge (see fig.~\ref{fig:longwavepacket}(b)) screened Coulomb interaction have been studied, where in both cases fractionalized negative pulses appear in the transmitted channel.}